-KCCI is a CBS-affiliated television station located in Des Moines, Iowa, owned by Hearst Television.
-Its studios are situated on Ninth Street in downtown Des Moines, with its transmitter based in Alleman.
-As a local news outlet, KCCI provides coverage of events and information relevant to the Des Moines metropolitan area.
+KCCI is a CBS-affiliated television station located in Des Moines, Iowa.
+It is owned and operated by Hearst Television.
+The station's studios are situated on Ninth Street in downtown Des Moines, with its transmitter based in Alleman.

-In 1935, KSO changed its call letters to KRNT.
+In 1935, the call letters for the original KSO became KRNT.

-In 1942, KSO radio (now KXNO) was owned by the Cowles interests until 1942.
-Cowles family and KSO radio both applied for the channel 8 construction permit.
+In 1942, KSO radio also applied for the channel 8 construction permit.
 A decision was held up due to issues with the Cowles' ownership of Look magazine.
 Eventually, the two stations reached a settlement that allowed KRNT to own 60 percent of the TV station and KSO to own 40 percent.
+Yet once the Federal Communications Commission (FCC) approved the station's license, KRNT immediately bought out KSO's share of the station.

-On July 31, 1955, KCCI began broadcasting as KRNT-TV, becoming the third television station in Des Moines and the ninth in Iowa.
-It was owned by the Cowles family, who also owned the Des Moines Register and the Des Moines Tribune newspapers, along with KRNT radio.
-The call letters KRNT represented the newspapers' nickname in central Iowa, "the R 'n T".
+On July 31, 1955, KRNT-TV, the third television station in Des Moines and ninth in Iowa, began broadcasting.
+It was owned by the Cowles family, publishers of the Des Moines Register and the defunct Des Moines Tribune newspapers, along with KRNT radio.

-In 1974, due to FCC ownership rules, the Cowles interests sold KRNT radio and KRNQ-FM to Stauffer Communications and retained the newspapers and KRNT-TV.
-As a result, KRNT-TV changed its callsign to KCCI-TV on February 25, 1974.
-The new calls represented owner Cowles Communications, Inc.
+In 1974, the Cowles interests sold KRNT radio and KRNQ-FM to Stauffer Communications and retained both newspapers and KRNT-TV.

 In 1983, the Cowles family announced it was breaking up its vast media empire, selling off most of its assets except the Minneapolis Star Tribune.
-KCCI and WESH went to H&C Communications, while the Register went to the Gannett Company and the Register and Tribune Syndicate went to the Hearst Corporation's King Features Syndicate division.
+KCCI and WESH went to H&C Communications.

-In 1987, the KCCI weather beacon was powered back up by the station.
-The beacon was inactive until the 1970s energy crisis.
+In 1987, KCCI powered back up the weather beacon after it was active until the 1970s energy crisis.

 In 1992, H&C initially planned on selling its entire television station group to Young Broadcasting.